oracle/weblogic-kubernetes-operator/docs-source/content/userguide/istio/istio.md

   multicluster installations of Istio.
 * You cannot expose any of the default channels; any attempt will result in an error when deploying the domain.
-* If the `istio-ingressgateway` service in your environment does not have an `EXTERNAL-IP` defined, in order to use WLST commands, define a network access point (NAP) in your WebLogic domain and expose it as a `NodePort` in your domain resource YAML file and access it through the `NodePort` instead of accessing the channel through the Istio mesh network.
+* If the `istio-ingressgateway` service in your environment does not have an `EXTERNAL-IP` defined, in order to use WLST commands, define a network access point (NAP) in your WebLogic domain and expose it as a `NodePort` in your Domain YAML file and access it through the `NodePort` instead of accessing the channel through the Istio mesh network.

 To learn more about service mesh, see [Istio](https://istio.io/latest/docs/concepts/what-is-istio/).